Mammad900/Auto-AutoRun/README.md

 #### Appearance in AutoRun interface

-##### Markdown pages
+##### Pages

-Displayed in the center of the app, each markdown file has it's own tab, with the file name (without extension) shown as tab name
+Displayed in the center of the app, each documentation file has it's own tab, with the file name (without extension) shown as tab name

 ##### Icon